88-degrees/Book-of-Changes/appendix02s2.md

 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) and others suspect an error in the text of paragraph 1; yet a tolerable meaning comes from it as it stands.

-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe on paragraph 2 that an undivided line in the second place, and a divided line in the fifth place, are both incorrect, and yet it is often said of them that with firm correctness in their subjects there will be good fortune; -- such is the virtue of the central position.
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe on paragraph 2 that an undivided line in the second place, and a divided line in the fifth place, are both incorrect, and yet it is often said of them that with firm correctness in their subjects there will be good fortune; -- such is the virtue of the central position.
 This principle is at last clearly enunciated in this paragraph.

 [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'The subject of line 4 has the ability which the time requires, and possesses also a firm solidity.
 He can carry out therefore his purpose.
 There will be good fortune, and all cause for repentance will disappear.
 The smiting of the [demon region](https://en.wikipedia.org/wiki/Guifang) was the highest example of firm correctness.'